furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 As you can see, the interfaces are just passing through to the real implemantation encapsulated in the component.

-One example of using these interfaces can be found under `handler.clj` namespace of `rest-api` base.
+One example of using these interfaces can be found under `handler.clj` namespace of `rest-api` base:
 ```clojure
 (ns clojure.realworld.rest-api.handler
   (:require ;;...